Ishq Hai Tumse: Plot

 The film follows Arjun, a Hindu man played by Morea, and Khushbu, a Muslim woman played by Basu.
-Their fathers (portrayed by Vikram Gokhale and Alok Nath, respectively) become good friends.
+Their fathers (portrayed by Vikram Gokhale and Alok Nath, respectively) are friends.
 During a marriage ceremony, Arjun comes across Khushbu and falls in love with her.
 However, he decides to hide his feelings from her and his family because of their differences in religion.

-When Arjun is about to confess his love to Khushbu, Arjun's father has a sudden kidney failure and is admitted to a hospital.
+When Arjun is about to confess his love to Khushbu, Arjun's father has sudden kidney failure and is admitted to a hospital.
 Khushbu's parents arrange a marriage for her, and she, unaware of Arjun's love, obeys.
 This finally prods a desperate Arjun to admit his love for Khushbu.

 The second time he musters the courage to express his feelings, Khushbu's father has a fake heart attack in order to free her from the man she is supposed to wed.
-In the hospital, Khushbu's father and Arjuns father approve of their kids undeniable love for each other.
+In the hospital, Khushbu's father and Arjun's father approve of their kids' undeniable love for each other.
+Later, Khushbu and Arjun got married in a Hindu wedding ceremony.